outboardphp/wake/README.md

 ```php
 public function isPropagationStopped(): bool;
 ```
-You can implement that method yourself with any logic you want, or alternatively you can just include this line in your class:
+You can then implement that method yourself with any logic you want, or you can include this line in your class:
 ```php
     use \Venue\Traits\CanStopPropagation;
 ```